 4. Click on the About Chrome Options.

-6. If the update is available then update your chrome browser and install it.
+6. If the update is available, update your chrome browser and install it.

 7. At last browser will reboot.